wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 .. note:: The _IL version is for Israel teams and contains a version of the OM5PAC firmware with restricted channels for use in Israel.

+.. note::.
+Teams planning on using the radio tool on a machine without the WPILib suite installed, will need a copy of Java installed.
+This can be downloaded `here <https://adoptopenjdk.net/archive.html?variant=openjdk11&jvmVariant=hotspot>`__.

 Application Notes
 -----------------